 Archer is back into formal training.
 Last week was the introductory class and let’s just say it was a bit of shock to the system for both of us.
 It was far removed from the casual puppy classes he had previously attended, instead, an hour of fast-paced commands left both of us knackered.
 Archer didn’t help himself, having half-killed himself before the class had even started, he was so excited, so many dogs and he wanted to meet them all, pulling at the leash like a bucking bronco.

 All the new pups were taken into a small side room for evaluation, there were six of us in total with a good mixture of pups with age ranges from 6 months out to a year.
 One owner was told to put their dogs toy away, this was “a place for work, not fun”, one of the trainers said.
 That was a bit of a rude awakening.

 We each gave some background on our four-legged friends and the challenges we were facing.
-It was at least encouraging to both hear and see that everyone was dealing with the same problems, walking on the leash and the elusive recall.
-Archer had remembered a good amount of the basics although he does have a tendency to get a bit bored after he’s done the same thing a couple of times, that and the constant distraction of the other pups.
-Which is actually a good thing, all his commands work perfectly in the quiet of the front room, but they need to be able to work everywhere.
+It was at least encouraging to both hear and see that everyone was dealing with the same problems, i.e. walking on the leash and the elusive recall.
+Archer had remembered a good amount of the basics.
+Although he does have a tendency to get a bit bored after he’s done the same thing a couple of times.
+Note helped by the constant distraction of the other pups, which is a good thing.
+All his commands work perfectly in the quiet of the front room, but they need to be able to work everywhere.

 By the time we got home, I had an overtired, frustrated, stroppy pup who wanted nothing to do with me.
 He couldn’t understand why he wasn’t allowed to just play like normal.
 Next week we are in the main hall with the majority of the dogs, that’s going to be an interesting experience.
 Hopefully, Archer will have the good sense to at least pace himself next time.